How Many People Die From Morphine?

-- A number of studies have provided an improved understanding of morphine addiction by clarifying the morphine-specific functional and molecular changes in multiple reward-related brain regions.1,2,3
+A number of studies have provided an improved understanding of morphine addiction.
+1,2,3

 Can Morphine Cause Death?

-Alcohol increases the central nervous system (CNS) effects of morphine such as sedation, drowsiness and decreased motor skills.
+Alcohol increases effects of morphine such as sedation, drowsiness and decreased motor skills.

-Concurrent use with other CNS depressant drugs such as barbiturates, benzodiazepines, hypnotics, tricyclic antidepressants, general anesthetics, MAO inhibitors and antihistamines increases the risk of respiratory depression, low blood pressure, profound sedation or coma.
-Morphine overdose can result in any of the following symptoms:4
+Concurrent use with other depressant drugs increases the risk of respiratory depression, low blood pressure, profound sedation or coma.
+Morphine overdose can result in any of the following symptoms: 4

 - Slow, shallow breathing